dcarpintero/llamaindexchat/README.md

     return loader
 ```

-- **Construct Documents**: The markdown files of the Github repository are ingested and automatically converted to Document objects.
+- **Constructing Documents**: The markdown files of the Github repository are ingested and automatically converted to Document objects.
 In addition, we add the dictionary {'filename': '', 'author': ''} to the metadata of each document (which will be inhereited by the nodes).
 This will allow us to retrieve and display the data sources and scores in the chatbot responses to make our App more transparent:

 ```python
 def load_and_index_data(loader: GithubRepositoryReader) -> :